 One approach is to ask about direct, observable indices of progress.
 For instance, if you are coaching a healthy-living group, you might use physical indices like weight or other measurements as indicators of progress.

 However, the goal of many coaching groups is to give clients the tools to self-regulate goal progress long beyond the pursuit of any singular goal, such as by improving participants’ self-confidence (Ribbers & Waringa, 2015).

 Indirect indices, such as goal striving, wellbeing, and hope, may also be appropriate measures of progress, signaling the likelihood that clients will continue to use their acquired skills to achieve future goals (Green, 2004).

 3 Best Activities & Exercises for Your Group

 Next, let’s look at three of our favorite exercises you might wish to conduct with your coaching group.

 1. The Best Possible Self (activity available on Quenza)

-The Best Possible Self is a useful tool to kick off a new group.
+The Best Possible Self, available in Quenza, is a useful tool to kick off a new group.
 The exercise invites clients to visualize an optimal future in which they have achieved their goals.